loid-lab/e-commerce-api/README.md

 cp .env.example .env
 ```

-Update `.env` with your configuration:
+Update `.env` with your configuration values:

 - For **Neon (cloud Postgres)**: